-We are also working on a Pollinator Preservation Garden Toolkit that provides resources for creating a garden that supports at-risk pollinators of eastern Massachusetts.
+We are also working on a Pollination Preservation Garden Toolkit that provides resources for creating a garden that supports at-risk pollinators of eastern Massachusetts.

 Our work is greatly influenced by the research of Dr. Robert J. Gegear, who is studying pollination systems in the watershed.
 Dr. Gegear is a biology professor at UMass Dartmouth and founder of The Beecology Project, a citizen science app to study foraging habits of bumblebees.

 As of Spring 2021, the NPTF is represented by MCA members from these organizations:

 - Sudbury Valley Trustees